developersCradle/data-structures-algorithms-and-java-multithreading-concurrency-performance-optimization/README.md

 ## Data Structures and Algorithms with Visualizations.

+- For these courses one should configure **GIT** for handle projects.
+    - `git config --global http.postBuffer 524288000`.
+    - `git config --global core.longpaths true`.

 Data Structures and Algorithms with Visualizations.
 With own visual notes. ✍️

 <img src="courseIntro.JPG" alt="course intros" width="400"/>